jlai03/Transfer-Learning-for-Racial-Sparsity-in-Genomic-Breast-Cancer-Data/README.md

     Here, the model data dataframe is loaded from data/model_data.pkl and processed for training / testing for each script.

-    Under transfer_learning_models, we train the following models on data from white patients and leverage transfer learning accordingly to test on data from black + african american patients, and asian patients spearately.
+    Under transfer_learning_models, we train the following models on data from white patients and leverage transfer learning accordingly to test on data from black + african american patients, and asian patients separately.

         - DNN
         - LSTM